Home

 Psalms 133

-Who was Aaron?
-Aaron was the first High Priest under Abraham in the Holy Books.
+Aaron was Moses' brother, and the first High Priest under the Mosaic covenant.

-Hermon is a mountain...or technically a range of high mountains on the northern boundary of Israel.
-Mt.
-Hermon's snowcapped peaks were a source of ice, aka (also known as) "Ice mountain".
+Hermon is a mountain (or technically, a range of high mountains on the northern boundary of Israel.
+Mount Hermon's snowcapped peaks were a source of ice, aka (also known as) "Ice mountain".
 The Six-Day War not only gave Israel control of Jerusalem, but also of the Mount Hermon area (Golan Heights).

 Fellow Craft Degree Verse